ko1/rubyhackchallenge/EN/4_bug.md

 Stopping place by SEGV is `io.c:12333` and the line is `const char *name_ptr = RSTRING_PTR(name);`.
 The hypothesis "`RSTRING_PTR()` is an issue" seems correct.

-To soleve this problem, we need to check `name` is a `String` instance.
+To solve this problem, we need to check if `name` is a `String` instance.
-What should happen on type error?
+What should happen on a type error?
 We can raise a type mismatch error.
 But Ruby has a convention that if an object responds to `to_str`, then we call `to_str` and get converting String object.
 We want to support this feature.
 But (continue...) if a result of `to_str` is not a String instance?
 It is okay to raise an exception.

 For convinience, MRI has a macro `StringValueCStr()` to do everything we want to do.
 When you want to get a C string buffer pointer, use `StringValueCStr()`.
-This macro calls `to_str` if needed and return a C string pointer.
+This macro calls `to_str` if needed and returns a C string pointer.
 If there is a problem, then raise an error.

 Let's use this macro.